top of page

 She rests the DNAT in the crook of her arm to unhook the buckle.
 Even through the tape, it’s a cold metal.
 The kind one shouldn’t hold here.
 Untouched.
 Wrong.
 The wrongness feels like permission.

 The small tin fits perfectly in her hand.
 Not realizing she pulled it out.
 Unaware of her forgetting, her surprise feels rehearsed.
 Inside, his lock of hair.
-Held together with a fine cord.
+Still held together with the fine cord.
 Running her thumb along the strand is irresistible.
 She’s done it a thousand times.
 For the first time, she removes and cleans it with an alcohol cloth.
-Her hand trembles as she lowers it into the organic chamber.

 The DNAT responds with a soft light blooming and fading, like breath.
 It closes with subdued confidence.
 More than a lock of hair is needed.